openPMD/openPMD-standard/EXT_BeamPhysics.md

 - `totalCharge`
   - Type: Optional *(float)*
-  - Description: The total charge of all the particles.
+  - Description: The total charge of all the particles alive and dead.

 Per-Particle Records of the `Particle Root Group`
 -------------------------------------------------